Multicategory Matched Learning for Estimating Optimal Individualized Treatment Rules in Observational Studies with Application to a Hepatocellular Carcinoma Study: Simulation Studies with Survival Outcomes

-In this subsection, we consider the setting of survival outcomes.
-We use the empirical value function \eqref{empirical_valuefun} and the missclassification rate with $R=\tilde{T}$ as the criteria to assess the performance of any ITR $\mathcal{D}(\cdot)$ based on a large test set.
+In this section, we consider the setting of survival outcomes.
+We use the empirical value function and the misclassification rate with $R=\tilde{T}$ as the criteria to assess the performance of any ITR $\mathcal{D}(\cdot)$ based on a large test set.

-We compare the aforementioned methods Match-g1, Match-gw1, Match-gw2, Multi-OL, and Multi-AOL in the survival setting.
-When we tune the parameters based on the empirical value function for the proposed methods, we use nonparametric imputation to obtain $R$ as described in Section \ref{sec3.4}.
-Note that Multi-OL and Multi-AOL are not intended for right-censored survival data, so we utilize the same imputation strategy \citep{zhao2015doubly}.
-In addition, we include Cox model with covariates $(X,A,XA)$ as a competing method, which picks the best treatment with minimal risk score.
+{ We compare the proposed methods, including six variants, with Multi-AOL, Multi-OL, Q-learning, AD-learning, and Cox regression model.
+When we tune the parameters based on the empirical value function, we use nonparametric imputation to obtain $R$.
+Note that Multi-OL and Multi-AOL are not intended for right-censored survival data, so we utilize the same imputation strategy \citep{cui2017tree}.
+For Q-learning, we consider the version adjusted with censoring weights \citep{Goldberg2012qlearning,zhao2015doubly}.
+We fit the log of the true survival time $\tilde{T}$ on $(1,X,A,XA)$ with $l_1$ penalty using the R package \texttt{glmnet}, where the conditional survival function of $C$ given $(A,X)$ is estimated by Cox model.
+We use accelerated proximal gradient algorithm to implement AD-learning in survival setting, which is equivalent to fitting a weighted Cox model with modified covariates \citep{qi2020multi}.
+Finally, we include Cox model with covariates $(X,A,XA)$ as a competing method, which picks the best treatment with minimal risk score.}

-We continue to use the correctly specified propensity score model and the optimal treatment $A^*$ with linear or nonlinear decision boundary in Section \ref{continuous}.
+We continue to use the correctly specified propensity score model and the optimal treatment $A^*$ with linear or nonlinear decision boundary.
 We consider the simple main effect setting with $R_{\tilde{T}}=2 I(A^{*}=A)+X_2$ and the complex main effect setting with $R_{\tilde{T}}=2 I(A^{*}=A)+X_1^{2}+\exp (-X_3-X_4)$, and then use a stratified Cox model with treatment-specific baseline hazard functions to generate the true survival time $\tilde{T}$: